pnlinh/practice-elasticsearch/README.md

   - Default: Elastisearch adds 5 primary shards and 1 replica per index (Unless configured mannually).

 ## Database

-Everything in stored in Apache Lucene, which powers elastic search.
+Everything is stored in Apache Lucene, which powers Eastic Search.
+Lucene also powers Apache Solr which is the second most popular search engine.

 - **Index**: Products, Users; Similar to an SQL Database Name
   - Lowercased names for: CRUD and Search.